© 2000 Airphoto—Jim Wark

 Clark's Map of Station Camp Area

-lthough this map is labled "ca. November 16-25" in Moulton (6:52), Clark probably drew it sometime during the winter of 1806 from the field notes he made in November (see Moulton, Atlas, Maps 90-93).
+Although this map is labled "ca. November 16-25" in Moulton (6:52), Clark probably drew it sometime during the winter of 1806 from the field notes he made in November (see Moulton, Atlas, Maps 90-93).
 For one thing, the almost incessant rain and wind they endured from the time they left Station Camp until the captains moved into their quarters at Fort Clatsop on December 23 would have prevented Clark from preparing such a detailed chart.
 Moreover, "Point William" (today, Tongue Point) did not acquire that name until November 27 (Moulton, 6:90).
 His "Point Lewis" is now Smith Point, at the west end of Astoria, Oregon, and slightly east of the mouth of Youngs Bay.
 "Point Distress" is now Point Ellice, Washington.
 The distance from Station Camp to Cape Disappointment would actually have been 6.9 miles, not 11; his 7-mile estimate of the distance to Point Adams would have been more accurately 3.8 miles.

-– Robert N. Bergantino
+–Robert N. Bergantino

-Summer sunset on Baker Bay
+Summer Sunset on Baker Bay

-View from tip of "Point Distress" across calm Baker Bay toward
+View from tip of "Point Distress" across calm Baker Bay toward Cape Disappointment on the horizon, at center.

 From Discovering Lewis & Clark from the Air